BioBoost/course-linux-essentials/docs/x-guides/02-linux-as-a-vm/README.md

 ---
 description: ....
-title: II - Linux as a Virtual Machine
+title: Linux as a Virtual Machine
 ---

-# Addendum 02 - Linux as a Virtual Machine
+# Linux as a Virtual Machine

 A virtual machine (VM) is an emulation of a particular computer system.
 This system can be based on an existing or hypothetical machine.
 As a user we can create such virtual machines and install an operating system of choice on them.
 This allows us to run a Linux distribution while working on a Windows machine and vice versa.